MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-get-started-exact-data-match-create-schema.md

 > [!IMPORTANT]
 > When defining your EDM sensitive information type, *ignoreDelimiters* will not affect how the Classification sensitive information type associated with the primary element in an EDM pattern identifies content in an item.
 So if you configure *ignoreDelimiters* for a searchable field you need to make sure the sensitive information type used for a primary element based on that field will pick strings both with and without those characters present.

+> [!IMPORTANT]
+> The number of columns in your sensitive information source table and the number of fields in your schema must match, order doesn't matter.

-1. Define the schema for the database of sensitive information in XML format (similar to our example below).
-Name this schema file **edm.xml**, and configure it such that for each column in the database, there is a line that uses the syntax:
+1. Define the schema in XML format (similar to our example below).
+Name this schema file **edm.xml**, and configure it such that for each column in the sensitive information source table, there is a line that uses the syntax:

       `\<Field name="" searchable=""/\>`.

       - Use column names for *Field name* values.
-      - Use *searchable="true"* for the fields that you want to be searchable up to a maximum of 5 fields.
+      - Use *searchable="true"* for the fields that you want to be searchable and primary fields up to a maximum of 5 fields.
 At least one field must be searchable.

       As an example, the following XML file defines the schema for a patient records database, with five fields specified as searchable: *PatientID*, *MRN*, *SSN*, *Phone*, and *DOB*.